diana-hui-yang/cohesity-scripts/sbt/backup-ora-coh-sbt/linux/README.md

 - -a : archivelog only backup (yes means archivelog backup only, no means database backup plus archivelog backup, default is no)
 - -i : If not archivelog only backup, it is full or incremental backup.
 0 is full backup, and 1 is cumulative incremental backup, offline is offline full backup
 - -v : Cohesity View that is configured to be the target for Oracle backup
+- -u : Retention time (days to retain the backups, expired file are deleted by SBT.
+It is only required if -e option is not used or Cohesity policy is not used)
+- -e : Retention time (days to retain the backups, expired file are deleted by Oracle.
+It is only required if retention is managed by oracle only)

 Optional parameters
 - -r : Target connection (example: "dbuser/dbpass@target connection string as sysbackup", optional if it is local backup)